yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

     cmake --version
     ```

-### Create an IoT hub
+### Create Azure IoT resources through IoT Central portal

-You can use Azure CLI to create an IoT hub that handles events and messaging for your device.
+You can use Azure IoTCentral to create IoT resources which handles events and messaging for your device.

-To create an IoT hub:
+To create a new application:

-1. From your console window, run the [az group create](https://docs.microsoft.com/cli/azure/group?view=azure-cli-latest#az-group-create) command to create a resource group.
-The following command creates a resource group named *MyResourceGroup* in the *centralus* region.

-    > Note: You can optionally set an alternate `location`.
-To see available locations, run [az account list-locations](https://docs.microsoft.com/cli/azure/account?view=azure-cli-latest#az-account-list-locations).
-For this tutorial we recommend using `centralus` as in the example CLI command.
-The IoT Plug and Play feature that you use later in the tutorial, is currently only available in three regions, including `centralus`.

-    ```shell
-    az group create --name MyResourceGroup --location centralus
-    ```

-1. Run the [az iot hub create](https://docs.microsoft.com/cli/azure/iot/hub?view=azure-cli-latest#az-iot-hub-create) command to create an IoT hub.
-It might take a few minutes to create an IoT hub.

-    *YourIotHubName*.
-Replace this placeholder below with the name you chose for your IoT hub.
-An IoT hub name must be globally unique in Azure.
-This placeholder is used in the rest of this tutorial to represent your unique IoT hub name.

-    ```shell
-    az iot hub create --resource-group MyResourceGroup --name {YourIoTHubName}
-    ```

-1. After the IoT hub is created, view the JSON output in the console, and copy the `hostName` value to use in a later step.
-The `hostName` value looks like the following example:

-    `{Your IoT hub name}.azure-devices.net`
+1. From [IoT Central portal](https://apps.azureiotcentral.com/), click "My apps" on the side navigation menu.
+1. Start "+ New application".
+1. Select "Custom apps".
+1. Fill out the required fields and click "Create".
+1. You will be redirected to the new application dashboard after it is successfully created.

 ### Register a device

-In this section, you create a new device instance and register it with the IoT hub you created.
+In this section, you create a new device instance in the IoT Central application dashboard which was created.
 You will use the connection information for the newly registered device to securely connect your physical device in a later section.

 To register a device:

-1. In your console, run the [az iot hub device-identity create](https://docs.microsoft.com/cli/azure/ext/azure-cli-iot-ext/iot/hub/device-identity?view=azure-cli-latest#ext-azure-cli-iot-ext-az-iot-hub-device-identity-create) command.
-This creates the simulated device identity.

-    *YourIotHubName*.
-Replace this placeholder below with the name you chose for your IoT hub.

-    *MySTMDevice*.
-You can use this name directly for the device in CLI commands in this tutorial.
-Optionally, use a different name.

-    ```shell
-    az iot hub device-identity create --device-id MySTMDevice --hub-name {YourIoTHubName}
-    ```

-1. After the device is created, view the JSON output in the console, and copy the `deviceId` and `primaryKey` values to use in a later step.
+1. From the application dashboard, click "Devices" on the side navigation menu.
+1. Start "+ New".
+1. Fill in the Create a new device form with the desired device name and ID.
+Device template could be leave as "unassigned".
+Then click "Create".
+1. The newly created device should appear in the "All devices" list.
+Click on the device name to show details.
+1. Click "Connect" in the top right menu bar to show the connection information for use in the physical device in the next section.

 ## Prepare the device

-Confirm that you have the copied the following values from the JSON output from the previous sections:
+Confirm that you have the noted the connection information from the Azure IoT Central portal from the previous section:

-> * `hostName`
+> * `ID scope`
-> * `deviceId`
+> * `Device ID`
-> * `primaryKey`
+> * `Primary key`

 To connect the STM DevKit to Azure, you'll modify a configuration file for Wi-Fi and Azure IoT settings, rebuild the image, and flash the image to the device.